intel-retail/automated-vending/docs_src/automated-vending-services/device_services.md

 ### Card reader description

-The `ds-card-reader` device service is an EdgeX device service that allows a USB-based RFID card reader to grant access to the Automated Checkout.
+The `ds-card-reader` device service is an EdgeX device service that allows a USB-based RFID card reader to grant access to the Automated Vending.
 At a high level, this device service is responsible for discovering a specific card reader device, watching for input from that device, parsing that input, and then forwarding the input into the EdgeX framework.

 There are two different modes available to this device service: